Eli Abbey

 Eli Abbey and Rachel Ann (Ferguson) Abbey had several children:

-4. William E. Abbey: Born 1846 in New York; Died after 1880 in Unknown.
+4. William E. Abbey: Born 1846 in Orangeville Twp., Wyoming Co., NY; Died after 1885 in Unknown.

-5. Margaret Triphena "Mary" Abbey: Born January 28, 1849, in New York; Died December 23, 1913, in Salem, Marion Co., OR (age 65).
-Married February 22, 1866, in Van Buren, MI, to Meeker Moses Culver: Born September 20, 1840, in York Twp., Washtenaw Co., MI; Died October 22, 1919, in Salem, Marion Co., OR (age 78).
+5. Margaret Triphena "Mary" Abbey: Born January 28, 1849, in Orangeville Twp., Wyoming Co., NY; Died December 23, 1913, in Salem, Marion Co., OR (age 65).
+Buried in Salem Pioneer Cemetery, Salem, Marion Co., OR.
+Married February 22, 1866, in Van Buren, MI, to Meeker Moses Culver: Born September 20, 1840, in York Twp., Washtenaw Co., MI; Died October 22, 1919, in Salem, Marion Co., OR (age 79).
+Buried in Salem Pioneer Cemetery, Salem, Marion Co., OR.

-6. Reuben Ferguson Abbey: Born November 29, 1855, in New York; Died December 19, 1933, in Springfield, Campbell Twp., Greene Co., MO (age 78).
-Married June 27, 1880, by Thomas J. Cavender, J. P., in Dent Co., MO, to Mary Elizabeth Cox: Born January 25, 1859, in Willow Springs, Howell Co., MO; Died March 30, 1939, in Springfield, Henry Co., MO (age 80).
-Her father was William M. Cox of Indiana and mother was Martha/Margaret Pierce of Missouri.
+6. Reuben Ferguson Abbey: Born November 29, 1855, in Ridgeway Twp., Orleans Co., NY; Died December 19, 1933, in Springfield, Campbell Twp., Greene Co., MO (age 78).
+Buried in Willow Springs City Cemetery, Willow Springs, Howell Co., MO.
+Married June 27, 1880, by Thomas J. Cavender, J. P., in Dent Co., MO, to Mary Elizabeth Cox: Born January 25, 1859, in Willow Springs, Howell Co., MO; Died March 30, 1939, in Springfield, Campbell Twp., Greene Co., MO (age 80).
+Buried in Willow Springs City Cemetery, Willow Springs, Howell Co., MO.
+Her father is William M. Cox of Indiana, and mother is Martha Pierce of Missouri.

-7. Franklin H. "Frank" Abbey: Born about 1857 in New York; Died May 5, 1917, in Omaha, Lincoln Co., NE (age 60).
-He is buried in Plot 2263, Potter Field Cemetery, Omaha, Lincoln Co., NE.
+7. Franklin H. "Frank" Abbey: Born about 1857 in Ridgeway Twp., Orleans Co., NY; Died May, 1917, in Omaha, Lincoln Co., NE (age 60).
+Buried May 5, 1917, in Plot 2263, Potter Field Cemetery, Omaha, Lincoln Co., NE.

 TIMELINE

-Eli Abbey was born April 12, 1820, in Connecticut.
+Eli Abbey was born April 12, 1820, in Windham, Windham Co., CT.

-The 1840 U. S. Census taken in 1840 shows Eli Abby is the head of household and is living in Orangeville Twp., Genesee Co., NY.
+The 1840 U. S. Census taken in 1840 shows Eli Abby is the head of household, and is living in Orangeville Twp., Genesee Co., NY.

-The 1840 U. S. Census taken in 1840 shows Jane Ferguson is the head of household and is living in Orangeville Twp., Genesee Co., NY.
+The 1840 U. S. Census taken in 1840 shows Jane Ferguson is the head of household, and is living in Orangeville Twp., Genesee Co., NY.

 Eli Abbey and Rachel Ann Ferguson were married March 01, 1840, in Genesee Co., NY.